Support for autistic people

 The directory is made up of organisations (for example, businesses, service providers and third sector organisations) that offer services in Derby City.
 (Their inclusion in the My Care Directory does not constitute a recommendation, advice or endorsement by the Council).

-We have worked with Derbyshire County Council and Hardwick Clinical Commissioning Group to update the joint Autism Strategy.
-The strategy has been updated to take into consideration:
+We have worked with Derbyshire County Council and the Derby and Derbyshire Integrated Care Board to update the Joined Up Care Derbyshire All Age Autism Strategy.
+The Autism Strategy 2023-2028 was updated to take into consideration:

 - The National Autism Strategy Guidance and its supporting guidance.

-- Feedback from local people with autism and their families and the county wide Autism Partnership Group.
+- Feedback from local autistic people and their families and the county-wide Autism Partnership Group.

 - Information from the Derbyshire Transforming Care Partnership.